c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 So this is a document -- the date of it, it's not on the document, but it's from May of 2020, and it's some draft guidance, as we can see, how to wear and make a cloth face covering.

 If we can go to the third page of it, please, I think what we see on the sidelining is that you've commented -- made various comments.
 No doubt it wasn't you who did the first draft.
-But what we see on the top comment here, in relation to a -- the draft saying -- talking about putting two squares of fabric on top of each other to make the mask, you say:
+But what we see on the top comment here, in relation to a -- the draft saying -- talking about putting two squares of fabric on top of each other to make the :outline:`mask`, you say:

 "Just querying the logic behind needing to have two pieces of cotton fabric stacked on this version but only a single layer of cotton t-shirt in the previous model...
 I think they are both ineffective so am not unduly worried but someone might want to think of an answer for the Q&As."